 Only a few companies such as Praxis Electronic Medical Records have had two decades of experience developing EMRs while receiving feedback from hundreds of physician users.
-Others may state a theoretical know-how of what should constitute a superior EMR, but most EMR companies, having been in the market for an average of five years, lack the critical missing link: long term feedback from physicians using the product on a daily basis.
+Others may state a theoretical know-how of what makes a superior EMR, but most EHRs lack the critical missing link: long term feedback from physicians using the product on a daily basis.

-A major fallacy today is the belief that usability can be scientifically engineered into an EMR.
-It follows that really great software programmers will develop a really great EMR that is usable to clinicians and office staff, right out of the box.
-Over the last five to ten years, millions of dollars have been spent by large Healthcare IT companies—some quite respected—attempting to scientifically engineer EMRs, only to experience complete rejection in the marketplace.
-Indeed, there is no better test of usability than long term learning from actual users and properly interpreting thousands of critiques and wonderful ideas from those same users.
+A major fallacy today is the belief that usability can be engineered into an EMR.
+It follows that great software programmers will develop a great EMR that is usable to clinicians right out of the box.
+Over the last five to ten years, millions of dollars have been spent by large Healthcare IT companies—some quite respected—attempting to scientifically engineer EMRs; all of these systems have failed.
+There is no better usability test, than development and learning from actual users, interpreting thousands of critiques and ideas over the long-term.

-Over the years developing Praxis EMR, we have been constantly humbled by what we don't know.
-Clients provide us with constant evaluation and feedback as they use Praxis, some of which is no less than genius.
-Indeed, within Praxis EMR, our physician end-users and their medical staff have always acted as co-developers.
+Over the years, we are constantly humbled by what we don't know.
+Clients provide us with evaluation and feedback as they use Praxis, some of which is no less than genius.

 We know, for example, that the major issue in usability of software is “noise.”